 The reduced use of plastic conserves resources and spares the environment from harmful CO2 emissions, while the increased use of recyclate (used plastic) results in 70% lower CO2 emissions than the use of virgin plastic.

 More information about our Recyclate Initiative is at Frosch for clean oceans.

 That recycling is good for the climate was confirmed by a study conducted by the Oeko-Institut in 2019.
 Even when we take into account the total energy expenditures for all recycling processes, recycling is always significantly more climate-friendly than new production of the same material.
 You'll find more about the study at initiative-frosch.de.

 Renewable Energy & Production

 Our Frosch products are developed, produced and marketed in Germany and Austria in compliance with the highest and most extensive environmental standards.
-In addition, at our sites we use renewable energies generated by photovoltaic modules, geothermic systems and wind turbines.
+We also use renewable energies such as photovoltaics, geothermal energy and wind energy at our sites.
 Our headquarters building in Mainz is an "energy-plus" building which has been awarded LEED Platinum certification.

 But there's even more.
 In our factory's own Water Center, we give water environmentally friendly treatment and even use it twice – for cooling and heating and as process water for Production.

 All these measures contribute to conserving water and energy resources and to doing business while protecting the climate.